Manuel Mosquera (footballer, born 1968): Managerial career

 On 2 April 2007, while playing for Cerceda, Mosquera replaced Ramiro Sorbet at the helm of the first team, and acted as a player-manager until the end of the season.
 He subsequently took over the club's youth categories and the reserves in the regional leagues.

 On 1 June 2011, Mosquera was appointed manager of Laracha CF in the fifth tier, and managed to achieve promotion to the fourth level in 2013; around that time, he also worked as manager of the Association of Spanish Footballers.
 On 18 June 2014, he returned to his first club Deportivo, being named manager of the B-team.

 On 17 June 2016, Mosquera joined Dépor's staff as an assistant sporting director.
 On 27 February 2019, after more than two years without coaching, he took over the renamed Extremadura UD in the second division, replacing fired Rodri.
 He kept the club up before the end of the season, but they suffered relegation in July 2020, after which he expressed a desire to continue in the job.

 Mosquera was sacked on 22 November 2020 due to poor results, but was again appointed manager the following 5 January after a change in the club's internal structure.
+On 5 April 2022, after the club was officially expelled from the league, he left and took over fellow Primera División RFEF side CF Talavera de la Reina three days later.

+On 2 June 2022, after Talavera's relegation, Mosquera left the club.
+The following 10 April, he replaced Germán Crespo at the helm of Córdoba CF also in division three.